bhatiaabhinav/bhatiaabhinav.github.io.old/_posts/2015-01-01-undergrad-projects.md

 ### My Old Website

 [Here](https://abhinavcodes.wordpress.com/) is a website I maintained as an undergrad before 2015.

-Link to each blog post on the website:
+Here's a summary of each blog post on the website:

 - [Chaser Bot Using Reinforcement Learning](https://abhinavcodes.wordpress.com/2014/08/02/chaser-bot-using-reinforcement-learning/) (2014).
 This was before I even knew anything like deep RL existed!

   <!-- ![chaserbot.png](https://bhatiaabhinav.github.io/images/chaserbot.png) -->